 Rock climb some of the island’s superb sea cliffs such as the Watch Tower and the Grateful Wall, which is only accessible by boat and offers 6a-class climbs, or try the 7a+ climbs on Mitt Wall.

-The best time to visit Koh Yao is during the dry season from December to April when the skies are sunny and the sea warm and calm.
+The best time to visit Koh Yao is during the dry season from early-December to mid-February when the skies are clear and sunny averaging 28°C (82°F).

 The average temperature throughout the year remains a consistent 30°C (86°F).

-The southwest monsoon lasts from the end of May until the middle of October; this off-season period brings less crowds and cheaper accommodation and, as the locals are quick to point out, it does not rain all day, averaging about 10 rainy days a month.
+The southwest monsoon lasts from the end of May until the middle of October; this off-season period brings less crowds and cheaper accommodation and, as the locals are quick to point out, it doesn't rain all day – averaging about 10 rainy days a month.

-Koh Yoa is located in Phang Nga Bay.
-Both Koh Yao islands are easily reached by longtail boat from Phuket, Ao Thalen on Krabi and Phang Nga, with the larger resorts providing direct transport options.
+Both Koh Yao islands are easily reached by longtail boat from Phuket, Krabi and Phang Nga.
+Larger resorts provide direct transport options by prior arrangement.